chingu-voyage4/Bears-Team-11/README.md

 ## Git Workflow
 1. Work from each developer takes place in their own individual branch
 2. Before pushing your work into development, merge development branch into your own branch first and work out any conflicts
-3. Once there are no merge conflicts, merge from your individual branch to the development branch
+3. Once there are no merge conflicts, do a pull request from your individual branch to the development branch.
+See below for authoritative figures per section:
+⋅⋅⋅ @serpient: Front End, Projects
+⋅⋅⋅ @luoto: Redux
+⋅⋅⋅ @ram: Back-end
+⋅⋅⋅ @eric-miller: Login / Register / User Settings

 ## Git Pull Request Guidelines
 ⋅⋅* Do not use `git push --force`.
-If you are having troubles with merge conflicts, resolve them manually!
+If you are having troubles with merge conflicts, resolve them correctly with `git pull` or rebase your code with `git pull --rebase`.
+A forced push overwrites the structure and sequence of commits on the authoritative repository, throwing away other people's commits.
-⋅⋅*

 ## Project Bootstrap
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).